• Skip to primary navigation

 Example #2 – VBA Font Color

 There is another way of changing the font color in VBA.
-For this, we will consider the same text as shown in example-1 located in cell B3.
+For this, we will consider the same text shown in example-1, located in cell B3.

 Color Example 2

-Apart from RGB, we can change the color of fonts with the keyword “vb” followed by the name of the color.
-But by this process, we can only get the main basic color as the font color.
-Where with the help of RGB we could get color of any shade, just by putting the different values for Red, Green and Blue colors.
+Apart from RGB, we can change the Color of fonts with the keyword “vb” followed by the name of the Color.
+But by this process, we can only get the main basic Color as the font color.
+With the help of RGB, we could get the Color of any shade just by putting the different values for Red, Green, and Blue colors.

-The color which can be used with vb are Black, Blue, Cyan, Green, Magenta, Red, White, and Yellow.
-And how to select the color in format is shown below.
+The Colors used with vb are Black, Blue, Cyan, Green, Magenta, Red, White, and Yellow.
+And how to select the Color in format is shown below.

 diff color

-Step 1: To apply this, go to VBA to create the subcategory in the name of VBA Font Color or in any other name in a new module as shown below.
+Step 1: To apply this, go to VBA to create the subcategory in the name of VBA Font Color or any other name in a new module, as shown below.

 Code: